ljpengelen/markdown-to-pdf/examples/employment-history.md

 As a Java-developer, Luc worked on the automation of business processes.
 These processes are part of the *Generic Pension System (GPS)*, one of the largest software applications at APG.
 Additionally, his team was responsible for the maintenance of the front-end of GPS, implemented in Apache Flex.
+He also created internal testing tools and prototypes for the replacement of GPS with Clojure and ClojureScript.

-Java, Spring, Hibernate, Oracle DB, Activiti, Apache Flex, and Clojure.
+Java, Spring, Hibernate, Oracle DB, Activiti, Adobe Flex, and Clojure.
 {: .technologies}

 ### Kabisa - 2016 - 2021